digital-asset/dpm-assembly/README.md

 # dpm-assembly

+Copyright (c) 2026 Digital Asset (Switzerland) GmbH and/or its affiliates.
+All rights reserved.
+SPDX-License-Identifier: Apache-2.0

 This repository assembles and releases the SDK, including the Daml Package Manager itself (dpm) and the vetted versions of the components specified within an assembly manifest.